desmond8643/Projects/README.md

 ## Mini projects
 - A simple calculator made using JavaScript in HTML
 - A rock paper scissors game made using JavaScript in HTML
+- A coin flip game made using JavaScript in HTML

 ## Pac-man
 - A game created with Scratch, it is an assignment from CS50 week 0